 Strengthening labor market inclusiveness and social protection remained a key priority in 2024.
-With support from the MDTF, the Flexible Work Bylaw was amended and enacted, facilitating diverse work enhancing arrangements and women's economic participation.
+With support from the MDTF, the Flexible Work Bylaw was amended and enacted, facilitating diverse work arrangements and enhancing women's economic participation.
 The new licensing framework for nurseries was also introduced, improving access to childcare facilities, supporting working parents, and fostering women's employment opportunities.